dspacejs/dspacejs/README.md

 A bit about me:

 * [Craftsmanship](https://danieljs.me/craftsmanship-is-essential/) is something I'm passionate about and take great pride in.
+* My skillset extends beyond coding, such as a keen sense for design, and business intelligence.
 * Freedom is a passion.
 I'm pro-privacy, love Linux, and only use open-source software.
 * Contributing to open-source is something I enjoy, whenever I get the chance.